reframejs/reframe/readme.md

 - **Server-Side Rendering** (**SSR**)
   <br/>
   By default, a page is rendered to HTML on the server before being rendered to the DOM in the browser.
-  That improves the user perceived load time.
+  Improving the user-perceived load time.
 - **Optimal HTTP caching**
   <br/>
   Every dynamic server response is cached with a ETag header.